-In situations where African lions cross international boundaries, NDF considerations could be complex especially if management plans of the respective range States do not duly take into consideration harvest regimes in these transboundary populations.
-The Scientific Authority, when developing a NDF for a transboundary population should consider the conservation status, the level of trade, and the threats faced by African lions in neighbouring countries, as well as the potential capacity constraints that may impact the conservation of lions.
+In situations where African lions cross international boundaries, NDF considerations may be complex.
+The Scientific Authority has an obligation to consider the conservation status, the level of trade, and the threats faced by African lions in neighbouring countries, as well as the potential capacity constraints that may impact the conservation of lions.
 If the threats and levels of trade are high in neighbouring countries and conservation management experience capacity constraints, this should be considered in the development of the NDF.
 It is strongly recommended that Scientific Authorities of African lion range States liaise, collaborate and, ideally, share in the development of NDFs or create consultative bodies for this purpose.
 This can be accomplished through both formal and informal communication channels between CITES Management and Scientific Authorities in neighbouring range States.